lionheart/git-bigstore/README.md

     $ echo "*.zip filter=bigstore" > .gitattributes

-After you run this, every time you stage a zip file, it will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with an identifier string starting with `bigstore$` and ending with the file's md5 hash.
+After you run this, every time you stage a zip file, it will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with relevant identifying information.

 git-bigstore won't automatically sync to S3 after a commit.
 To push changed files, just run: